Jennifer Lewy, MSW

 Most plant-based insect repellents use essential oils from one or more of these plants: citronella, cedar, eucalyptus, peppermint, lemongrass, geranium, and soybean.
 Of the products tested in a study, a soybean oil-based repellent gave protection from mosquito bites for about 1.5 hours.
 This is similar to a product with 10% DEET.

 Use a soybean oil-based product instead of DEET if you:

 When using soybean oil-based repellent, reapply the product if you are outdoors for longer than 1.5 hours, or if you start being bitten by mosquitoes.

 Picaridin is a product widely used in Europe and Australia.
-Its effectiveness is comparable to DEET.
+Its effectiveness is comparable to DEET, but does not last as long.
 It is odorless and does not irritate skin.
 It is also effective against other insects like fleas or ticks.